EKYC Electronically Know Your Customer

 .
 Proof of Identity

-Proof of identity can be Permanent Account Number (PAN) / Aadhaar number Proof of identity by using Government issued documents and we can do this online or offline because though records are easier to access when stored online.
-To prove their authenticity Offline KYC requires documents to atteste as a Proof of Address.
+Proof of identity can be Permanent Account Number (PAN) / Aadhaar number Proof of identity by using Government issued documents and we can do this online or offline because though records are easier to access when store online.
+To prove their authenticity Offline KYC requires documents to attest as a Proof of Address.

 • Recent photograph